orsaada/VisualizePrep/README.md

 please install the requirments before running the project by the command: pip install -r requirements.txt

+need to add .pkl file - big file can't be upload to github

 open a user on  Microsoft Video Indexer on the link: https://www.videoindexer.ai/